padraigUCSD/padraigucsd.github.io/index.md

 ### How to Contact Me

 I am available to contribute to certain academic projects subject to the approval of my current employer (not UCSD affiliated).
+If you are interested in my non-UCSD commerical work, use my commercial contact information at the bottom of this page to make an inquiry.
 My academic and commercial contact information is provided below.

 **Academic:**